Local Invariant Structures in the Dynamics of Capillary Water Jet: Paralinearization of the Full System

-See Notation~\ref{note:Reg} for the definition of $\Ta_r^\infty$.
-The justification of low frequency equations is straightforward, since $\proj_{<N}$ is an infinitely smoothing operator and the remainders $\R^\low_{\DN/\PL}$ can absorb all the nonlinear terms except for their linear parts.
-As for high frequencies, one observe that the projection $\proj_{\ge N}$ commutes with Fourier multipliers (thus the operators in linearized equations).
-Meanwhile, from the definition~\eqref{eq.para} of paradifferential operators, one can deduce that the commutators between $\proj_{\ge N}$ and paradifferential operators are smoothing since their image are formed by functions with bounded frequencies.
-Therefore, we can apply the projection $\proj_{\ge N}$ directly on $(\eta,w)$ on the right-hand side, without changing the regularity and quadratic nature of the remainders.
+Justification of the size and regularity of the low frequency equations is straightforward, since $G[0],H'[0]$ are both Fourier multipliers, while $\proj_{\low}$ is an infinitely smoothing operator and the remainders $\R^\low_{\DN/\PL}$ can absorb all the nonlinear terms except for their linear parts.
+As for high frequencies, we observe that the projection $\proj_{\high}$ commutes with Fourier multipliers (thus the operators in linearized equations).
+Meanwhile, from the definition~\eqref{eq.para} of paradifferential operators, the commutators between $\proj_{\high}=\Id-\proj_{\low}$ and paradifferential operators are infinitely smoothing, since the images of these operators consist only of functions with bounded frequencies.
+Therefore, we can apply the projection $\proj_{\high}$ directly on $(\eta,w)$ on the right-hand side, without changing the regularity and quadratic nature of the remainders.

-Here we did not follow exactly the same truncation as in the definition~\eqref{Disp_lh} of hyperbolic/dispersive frequencies, since such truncation will not affect the linear part of the equation, which determines the regimes of (un)stability/dispersion.